Tour of the show grounds

 21. Blacksmith Shop

-constructed around 1850 as a smoke house.
-It was owned by the family of Forrest and Willard Nash of the Hylas/Rockville area
+was originally constructed around 1850 as a smoke house.
+It was owned by the family of Forrest and Willard Nash of the Hylas/Rockville

 Blacksmiths were one of the most important members of the farming community

 in earlier decades.
-Not only did they take care of the horse shoeing, but also worked on many of the items used by the family
+Not only did they work as farriers, but also worked on many of the items used by the family on a daily

-on a daily basis —horse drawn carts, bed frames, farm machinery, branding irons, wheels and other metal objects.
-The
+basis —horse drawn carts, bed frames, farm machinery, branding irons, wheels and other metal objects.
+The blacksmith

-blacksmith often fulfilled other roles within the community as well., the occupations of tooth extractors and undertakers
+often fulfilled other roles within the community as well., the occupations of tooth extractors and undertakers being the most

 stop: #22 Sawmill Complex

 The Earl Liesfeld Sawmill Complex is one of the most popular attractions at Field Day of the Past.
 Earl Liesfeld was

 “boss” of the mill hands in the show’s earliest days and oversaw the operation of the Frick steam powered